abhishekarya1/Hash-Define-myNotes/content/java/io.md

 Java 7 revamped `java.nio.file` package, commonly known as the **NIO.2** package.
 Adopted asynchronous approach to non-blocking IO not supported in previous version of the `java.nio` package.

 ### NIO.2 Files Utility Class
 The `Files` utility class exclusively of static methods that operate on files, directories, or other types of files represented by `Path`.
+It doesn't take `File` as input, only `Path`.
 ```txt
 Files.createDirectory(p) 			-- mkdir
 Files.createDirectories(p1, p2) 	-- mkdir -p